 Mubarak To Be Tried For Protesters' Deaths

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 In Egypt, former President Hosni Mubarak will be put on trial.
 He's charged with conspiring to kill protestors who took to the streets against him earlier this year.
 If convicted, Mubarak could be sentenced to death.
 A trial for Mubarak was a key demand of protest leaders.
 They were threatening to take to the streets again out of frustration with the inaction of the country's current military rulers.
 NPR's Soraya Sarhaddi Nelson reports from Cairo.

 MASOUD ALI MASOUD: (Foreign language spoken)

 SORAYA SARHADDI NELSON: At a bar in downtown Cairo, Adam Mamdoua shared that view.

 ADAM MAMDOUA: Of course I'm happy.
 The Egyptian people, most of the Egyptian people, are happy.
 He's a criminal, and he must pay for what he did.

 SARHADDI NELSON: Such vitriol is widespread for the man who was their president for three decades.
 The breaking point for many Egyptians came when his government sent security forces to violently quash the demonstrations against him earlier this year.
 An official Egyptian investigation concluded more than 800 people were killed in the 18-day uprising, many at point blank range.

 SARHADDI NELSON: That's Khaled Fahmy, who chairs the history department at the American University in Cairo.
 He says Mubarak no longer gets a free pass from people who used to blame his inner circle rather than the former president for their country's problems.

-Mr. FAHMY: Increasingly people are saying to Mubarak, effectively, no, that argument just doesn't work.
+FAHMY: Increasingly people are saying to Mubarak, effectively, no, that argument just doesn't work.
 I mean, he must have known he is responsible because the charge is that he actually did order his minister of interior to use all means to quell the uprising.

 SARHADDI NELSON: Yasmine Fathi works for the Egyptian news organization Ahram Online.

 SARHADDI NELSON: But she adds people's joy is tempered by suspicions about the timing of the charges, only a few days before a planned mass protest against Egypt's military rulers.

-Ms. FATHI: Like every time there is a Friday demonstration, you hear news on, like, Tuesday or Wednesday of the week before of an arrest or whatever the protestors have been calling for.
+FATHI: Like every time there is a Friday demonstration, you hear news on, like, Tuesday or Wednesday of the week before of an arrest or whatever the protestors have been calling for.
 So it's quite a pageant that's been going on for a while.

-Ms. AMAL MOHAMED EL ABD: (Foreign language spoken)
+AMAL MOHAMED EL ABD: (Foreign language spoken)

-Soraya Sarhaddi Nelson, NPR News, Cairo.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Cairo.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.